forrestbaer/forrestbaer/README.md

-### HI
+### HI 🏴

 ```
 I like to build instruments, human interfaces, and small software.
-I believe in the referential perspective of uniform integrity, oneness.
+I believe in the referential perspective of uniform integrity.

 This world has become very complex.
-I attempt to land ideas on the ground.
+I try to land ideas on the ground.
 ```